allthings/developers/guides/quickstart.md

 Once you've created your OAuth client, you'll be presented with a screen that allows you to configure a number of fields on the OAuth Client:

 - **Client ID**: This is the ID of your OAuth Client.
 You need to provide it during the OAuth flow.
 We'll use it later in this guide.
+- **Name**: The name of your OAuth Client.
+This name is displayed to users when they perform the authorization flow with your Client.
 - **Redirect URIs**: A Redirect URI is a URI (or URL) where a user will be redirected after authorizing your application.
 Your OAuth Client can have more than one redirect URI configured but you are required to use one of these during the OAuth authorization flow.
 We'll touch on it again later in this guide.
 - **Terms of use** & **Privacy Policy** fields: In production, you must provide at least one of these.
 These are shown to users on the Authorization screen during the OAuth Code Flow.
 For this guickstart guide, you can use a test value like [https://example.test/](https://example.test/).